 Pursuant to Chapter 166 of the Town of Waterford Code, a residential subdivision where the number of dwelling units that would be yielded by a conventional subdivision plan are allowed to be placed on the parcel to be subdivided in a flexible manner, where lot sizes, road frontages, and other bulk dimensions are allowed to be relaxed and where a majority of the remaining land is left in its natural open space condition in perpetuity.

-CONVENIENCE STORE
+Conservation development results in a flexibility of design and development to promote the most appropriate use of land, to facilitate the adequate and economical provisions of streets and utilities, and to preserve the natural and scenic qualities of open lands.

-[Added 2-27-1997 by L.L.
+CONVENIENCE STORE [Added 2-27-1997 by L.L.
 No. 2-1997]:

-- (1) A retail commercial establishment, not exceeding 1500 square feet of gross floor area, supplying groceries and other daily household necessities to the general public. - (2) An establishment where food, tobacco, drugs, periodicals, or similar items of household convenience are kept for retail sale to the general public. - (3) Any retail establishment with a gross leasable area of 2000 square feet or less that is primarily engaged in retail dealings in goods required by the inhabitants of a residential district to meet their day-to-day needs but shall not include a store catering primarily to the requirements of a commercial district. - (4) A retail store in which articles for sale are restricted to a limited range of primarily food items such as milk, bread, soft drinks, ice cream, canned and bottled goods, snacks and candy and meat, and to complement such items may include the limited sale of magazines, books and records, housewares, toiletries, stationery, and tobacco products. - (5) An establishment where food stuffs, tobacco, patent medicines, periodicals and other similar items of household convenience are kept for retail sale to the general public.
+A retail commercial establishment, not exceeding 140 square meters 1500 square feet of gross floor area, supplying groceries and other daily household necessities to the immediate surrounding areageneral public.

+- (2) An establishment where food, tobacco, drugs, periodicalsperiodicals, or similar items of household convenience are kept for retail sale to residents of the immediate neighborhoodthe general public. - (3) Any retail establishment with a gross leasable area of 186 square meters 2000 square feet or less that is primarily engaged in retail dealings in goods required by the inhabitants of a residential district to meet their day-to-day needs, butneeds but shall not include a store catering primarily to the requirements of a commercial district. - (4) A retail store in which articles for sale are restricted to a limited range of primarily food items such as milk, bread, soft drinks, ice cream, canned and bottled goods, snacks and candy and meat, and to complement such items may include the limited sale of magazines, books and records, housewares, toiletries, stationerystationery, and tobacco products. - (5) An establishment where food stuffs, tobacco, patent medicines, periodicals and other similar items of household convenience are kept for retail sale to the general public.